nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ## Technical information

-### Running with console parameters

-#### General

-When starting pyJSON va command line, the parameter `-i` can be used to overwrite the last used directory.
-If a `metadata.json` file is present, it will be loaded, else, the last schema will be used to generate a blank.
-When using `-v`, pyJSON will generate a log file.

-#### Arguments
-- `-i <path>`, `--input-directory <path>`
-  - This parameter overwrites the last used directory.
-- `-v`, `--verbose`
-  - If set, a log with date and time in the file name will be generated.
-Note that the corresponding log directory will only be created, if you attempt to create a log.

 ### Structure of the tool

 Depending on the build process and the console parameters, the diectory structure will vary.
 This will be roughly the structure, when built on a Microsoft Windows OS: